albertz/mouse-scroll-wheel-acceleration-userspace/README.md

 becomes more widely used,
 corresponding support in libinput for
-[high-resolution scroll wheel support](https://gitlab.freedesktop.org/libinput/libinput/-/merge_requests/139) is being implemented right now (2021) but not merged yet.
+[high-resolution scroll wheel support](https://gitlab.freedesktop.org/libinput/libinput/-/merge_requests/139) was merged now (2021).
-This is currently blocking any further development on the scroll acceleration.
+This was blocking any further development on the scroll acceleration.
 Which probably makes sense, as a clean high resolution API makes any implementation of scroll acceleration much cleaner.
 However, it is also slightly problematic,